MehrsamMod/Taikon/README.md

 This version of Taikon is in v0.0.1-pre-alpha

-AS IS UNTIL THE DAY YOU ARE SEEING THIS THIS IS THE **FIRST VERSION**IN THE FUTURE WE WILL ADDMOREVERSIONS
+AS IS UNTIL THE DAY YOU ARE SEEING THIS THIS IS THE **FIRST VERSION**IN THE FUTURE WE WILL ADD MORE VERSIONS